 Recommendations for Use

-• in each pregnancy, any time after 13 weeks but preferably between 27 to 32 weeks
+• Pregnant individuals: should receive a dose of Tdap in each pregnancy, any time after 13 weeks, but preferably between 27 to 32 weeks

-Common side effects among adults include pain, redness and swelling where the needle was given; headaches and low energy level.
+Side effects are usually mild and go away on their own within a few days.
+Common side effects among adults include pain, redness and swelling where the needle was given; headaches, low energy level, fever and chills.
 Side effects in children include pain, redness and swelling; fever, irritability, drowsiness, nausea, vomiting or diarrhea.

 Severe allergic reactions and neurological reactions are rare.
 Very rare, is a condition called Guillain-Barré Syndrome, an inflammation of the nerves in the arms and legs that can lead to temporary paralysis after tetanus vaccination.
 The incidence is less than one per million people vaccinated.
 Report any side effects or severe vaccine reactions to your health care provider.